-In 2019 the Group issued senior secured bonds of NOK 250m.
-The bonds was repaid in April 2022.
-The Group issued a NOK 500m senior secured bond in January 2022 with a caupon rate of 3m NIBOR + 6.00%.
+The Group issued a NOKm 500 senior secured bond in January 2022 with a caupon rate of 3m NIBOR + 6.00%.
 The Bonds are repayble in January 2025.
-Net proceeds from the Bond Issue were partly applied towards the repayment of the existing NOK 250m senior secured bond og partly for distributing to the shareholders.

 The Group has pledged all material assets including, but not limited to, shares in subsidiaries, intra-group loan assignments, fixed assets, inventory, account receivables and bank accounts.

-The loans are subject to covenant restrictions and the most important being the ratio of net debt to EBITDA.

-$\label{prop:eq:expenses} Expenses in connection with the bond issue are capitalized and amortized, see note 10.$
+The bond is subject to incurrence test (ratio of net debt to EBITDA) in case of tap issue or distribution to shareholders.
+Expenses in connection with the bond issue are capitalized and amortized, see note 9.